Internship Training Manual

 The American Psychological Association Commission of Accreditation has accredited our present internship since 1996 and we have been a member of the Association of Psychology Postdoctoral and Internship Centers since 1994.
 The educational model we employ subscribes to a practitioner-mentorship-developmental model for supervising and training doctoral psychology interns who desire to work with an adult outpatient or university student population.
 The practitioner focus of the program emphasizes the importance of applying existing knowledge and skills, including a thorough examination of empirically validated approaches to the provision of clinical services.
 The program’s mentorship focus stresses the primacy of the supervisor-supervisee relationships.
 The program’s philosophy posits that a psychologist’s development occurs in a matrix of didactic and interpersonal relationships; thus, the program offers rich supervision experiences in a variety of formats.
 Similarly, the program stresses the importance of collegial consultation.
 Clinical and supervisory experiences are the focus of the mentor-supervisor relationships.
 This relationship also addresses professional development.

-Recognizing that interns follow a developmental trajectory, the program provides initial structure followed by increased autonomy as appropriate for interns’ developmental level.
-The program recognizes interns’ continued need for support so alongside of expected supervision with experienced clinical staff members, the internship at IU CAPS provides time every other week for peer support.
+Recognizing that interns follow a developmental trajectory, the program provides initial structure followed by increased autonomy as appropriate for the developmental level of the interns.
+The program recognizes interns’ continued need for support, so alongside expected supervision with experienced clinical staff members, the internship at IU CAPS provides time every other week for peer support.
 We also match certain seminars to critical times during the internship.
 Additionally, we provide opportunities to learn and interact with interns from the other Indiana UCC internship programs.
 As the year progresses, interns are encouraged in self-directed development.
 Thus, we expose interns to multiple professional models to help them develop their own professional identity.
-An awareness of and respect for difference among professionals round out the developmental focus of the program.
+We emphasize an awareness of and respect for difference among professionals.

 If at any point an intern wishes to seek personal counseling, a confidential provision of such services can be arranged (XIV Personnel Policies sec.
 I).

-The generalist nature of CAPS program prepares interns to work in university counseling centers and outpatient settings through exposure to clinical, supervision, and consultation/outreach experiences.
-While not subscribing to a single theoretical orientation, the program draws from empirically validated interpersonal-psychodynamic and cognitive-behavioral perspectives to help interns conceptualize clinical problems and address a wide variety of clinical concerns.
+The generalist nature of the CAPS program prepares interns to work in university counseling centers and outpatient settings through exposure to clinical, supervision, and consultation/outreach experiences.
 The overarching goal of the program is to recruit, select, and train qualified psychology interns whose career goals include providing clinical services to individuals and groups, supervising psychologists-in-training, and engaging in consultation and outreach.

 Return to table of contents